 WHY SHOOTERS OFTEN SHOOT LOW AND TO THE LEFT

-The following details why shooters often shoot low and to the left.
+The following details the mechanics of why shooters often shoot low and to the left.

 1. THE MECHANICS OF THE KNUCKLES OF THE HAND